ojmarcelino/PiHole/README.md

 # PiHole DNS Blocklists and RegEx entries
-In this repository PiHole DNS blocklists are provided, all collected DNS entries with the help of the community for multiple purposes and tests.
+All collected entries with the help of the community for multiple purposes and tests.

 ## Getting Started
 Just add the raw list(s) or regex entries in PiHole Settings, update gravity [pihole -g](https://docs.pi-hole.net/core/pihole-command/#gravity) and voilà!